Find Your Perfect

 When searching for an apartment in London, it's crucial to have a clear idea of your budget.
 Keep in mind that living expenses in London can be quite high, and you'll need to account for not only rent but also utilities, council tax, and transportation.

 As a general rule, it's wise to allocate no more than 30-35% of your monthly income towards rent.
-Typically you will undergo financial referencing during your application to rent an apartment, where a referencing company will check that your salary is roughly 30 times your monthly rent.
-This is to make sure that you can afford rental payments.
+Typically, you will undergo financial referencing during your application to rent an apartment, where a referencing company will check that your salary is roughly 30 times your monthly rent.
+This is to ensure you can afford the rental payments.

 Understand the Rental Market